Faster Tour Search: Designing for Learnability

 "It’s great.
 You don’t have to go back and forth and can do everything in one spot."

-We tested the new workflow with agents to confirm it improved how they actually worked.
+Our design team of 2 tested the new workflow with agents to confirm it improved real-world usage.

-Agents were able to find, compare, and evaluate tours within a single flow, without switching between tools or relying on memory.
+Now, they could find and evaluate tours without switching tools or relying on memory.

 The new experience was consistently rated as more intuitive and easier to learn.
 Average ratings: